Top 9 AI Skills to Upskill Your Workforce in 2023

 • Analyzing and sorting media content

-In practice, these applications translate into things like intelligently scanning hundreds of resumes to streamline hiring, predicting when you need to refill key inventory, managing supply chains, or simply extracting insights from sales data.
+In practice, these applications translate into scanning hundreds of resumes intelligently to streamline hiring, predicting when to refill essential inventory, managing supply chains, or extracting insights from sales data.
 These are all areas where AI is already changing how business is done.

 Upskill your existing workforce to use AI solutions

-Whether you need AI and data science skills to further hone and customize an off-the-shelf solution or to simply manage work with a development partner, upskilling your existing workforce is a flexible and cost-effective way to build AI skills.
-Gallup found that the cost of a new hire typically ranges from 150-200% their annual salary.
+Whether you need AI and data science skills to hone further and customize an off-the-shelf solution or to manage work with a development partner, upskilling your existing workforce is a flexible and cost-effective way to build AI skills.
+Gallup found that the cost of a new hire typically ranges from 150-200% of their annual salary.
 Hiring is just expensive.
+In today’s rapidly evolving technological landscape, computer vision is one of the essential AI skills to upskill your workforce in 2023.
+By equipping your team with computer vision capabilities, you can enhance their ability to identify and analyze objects within images or videos, enabling them to contribute more effectively to AI-driven projects.

 By comparison, upskilling is far more affordable in addition to side benefits like improving retention by demonstrating that you’re willing to invest in your existing teams.